 STRUCTURE OF OUR DISCUSSION

 We will begin our discussion by looking at the question of authority – who had the God-given right to write the individual letters which finally made up the Bible?
 Next we will plot when and how these loose letters found acceptance and became a closed collection of scripture we now call the Bible.
-Finally we will look at how modern findings prove the trustworthiness of the text.
+Finally we will look at how modern findings are able to confirm the trustworthiness of the text.

-Our discussion therefore has the following sections (these are links):
+Our discussion has the following sections (these are links):